mankinence/ImageResizer/README.md

 # ImageResizer
 An Anki add-on used to resize images, automatically or on command!
+Download on [AnkiWeb](https://ankiweb.net/shared/info/1214357311) or with add-on number 1214357311.

 <ul>
 <li><b>Update 1</b>: Add reset and log.
 Feb 8, 2016</li>